floridop/MNXB01-2020/floridopag/tutorial3/homework3/README.md

 The file shmicleaner.sh.pseudocode contains pseudocode written by the teacher to help you progressing and increasing your knowledge of bash.
-It consists in 10 exercises E1-E10 with a defined task and its description, and points that you gain for completing the task correctly.
+It consists of 10 exercises `E1-E10` with a defined task and its description, and points that you gain for completing the task correctly.

-You are requested to write code where the text says YOUR_CODE_HERE
+You are requested to write code where the text says `YOUR_CODE_HERE`

-Delete the text YOUR_CODE_HERE and start writing your own according to the exercise request.
+**Delete** the text `YOUR_CODE_HERE` and start writing your own code according to the exercise request.
 There is no limit in how much you write as long as it fulfils the requirements of the exercise.

-You can do the exercises one by one and test the result against the files in the /result folder (see folder structure below)
+You can do the exercises one by one and test the result against the files in the `result/` folder (see folder structure below)

-If you are annoyed by the error messages, use the # symbol to comment out lines so that bash will ignore them as in the examples in Tutorial 3.
+If you are annoyed by the error messages caused by lines that you did not yet edit, use the # symbol to comment out lines so that bash will ignore them as we've seen in the examples in Tutorial 3.

 ### Folder structure